rchiaramo/pathtracer_v2/README.md

 - main loop accounts for frame count and accumulated samples
   - counters reset with any user input
 - render data output variable now sends render progress and avg FPS to the gui for display
+- used wgpu-profiler crate to get timestamp queries running and displaying to gui